Microsoft Entra application authentication methods API overview

 - Management of application authentication method policies can be performed by a global administrator, application administrator, or cloud application administrator.

-- All app policy management operations require a Microsoft Entra Workload Identities Premium license.
+- All app policy management operations require a Microsoft Entra Workload ID Premium license.